Summer Intermediate School Information

 Michael Fajardo Math 8 Intro Math 7 Intro Math 6 Intro Math 6 Intro

-Kurt Hay Keyboarding and More Financial Literacy Financial Literacy Team Sports
+Dominica Tarica Keyboarding and More Financial Literacy Financial Literacy

 Marisa Scott Keys to Success in 6th Grade Beginning Spanish Beginning Spanish Keys to Success in 6th Grade